Saturday, May 22, 2010

 Obscurity of the Day: Cynthianna Blythe

-Cynthianna Blythe, the tale of a young beauty and the beaus who pursue her, ran on the back cover of the Herald's magazine section from at least October 1909 to February 1910 (probably longer at both ends, I haven't found a paper on microfilm that has the complete series - anyone have correct running dates?).
+Cynthianna Blythe, the tale of a young beauty and the beaus who pursue her, ran on the back cover of the Herald's magazine section from May 2 1909 to February 13 1910 (thanks to Alex Jay for the running dates).

 The feature sports art by Wallace Morgan and verses by Harry Grant Dart.
 While I realize that Morgan was the more celebrated illustrator in his time, I sure wish they'd traded places -- I just love Dart's draftsmanship and page layouts.